SMP Racing: Current status

+In May 2021, SMP and BR Engineering unveiled the BR03, a prototype sportscar intended for national-level endurance racing.
+It was first raced on-track at an exhibition race at Moscow Raceway in August 2025, and is planned to race as part of a monoclass in the Russian Circuit Racing Series starting in 2026.

 The team went quiet across all of their social media accounts, along with a number of other Russian teams at the time which were competing in international motorsports.

 The team also announced they would not return to the FIA World Endurance Championship or the European Le Mans Series.

-This was expected to happen, due to the FIA announcing new requirements for Russian drivers and teams competing in international motorsport as a response to the Russian invasion of Ukraine.
+This was expected, due to the FIA announcing new requirements for Russian drivers and teams competing in international motorsport as a response to the Russian invasion of Ukraine.

-Championships Description
+Championships

 FIA World Endurance Championship

 SMP Racing competed in the FIA World Endurance Championship full time between the years of 2014-2016.
 They made one return for the 2016 24 Hours of Le Mans and returned later for the 2018–19 FIA World Endurance Championship season.

 The team were mildly successful throughout their whole time in the series.
 Their most successful year in the Championship came in 2015, where the team collected 6 podiums, 3 wins, and finished 1st in the LMGTE AM category.